meeroslav/missing.manual/src/blog/duration-parser/index.md

 create an array of parsed segments:

 ```
-  [3, undefined, 12, undefined, 5, 13, undefined] -> ['3 years', '12 weeks', '05:13:00']
+  [3, undefined, undefined, 5, 23, 11, 5] -> ['3 years', '5 days', '23:11:05']
 ```

-And then simply flatten the array with whitespace.
+And then simply flatten/join the array using whitespace.
 Parsing time has an additional logic:
-* we return time segment only if at least one of hours, minutes or seconds is specified
+* we return time segment only if at least one of hours, minutes or seconds is specified (and different than 0)
-* we map every time part into two digits signature
+* we map every time subsection into two digits signature

 Here is the full parser function: